Parts of Europe burn as millions are facing record heat

 High winds hindered firefighting efforts on the islands of Zakynthos and Kefalonia, where authorities were on standby to evacuate tourist resorts which were not in immediate danger.

-Other severe fires were ongoing at several areas on the western Greek mainland and on the island of Chios in the eastern Aegean Sea.
+Other severe fires burned in several areas on the western Greek mainland and on the island of Chios in the eastern Aegean Sea.

 Nationwide, the civil protection service issued more than 20 mobile phone alerts Tuesday with evacuation orders and guidance.